Counties Impacted

 Planning Phase

-The existing U.S. Route 63 is primarily a two-lane roadway with 12-foot driving lanes and four-foot shoulders.
-The corridor studied is characterized by rolling hills with numerous sharp curves, driveways, and access points that contribute to uneven traffic flow, which increases the potential for high-crash rates.
+U.S. Route 63 from south of U.S. Route 50 to the Maries River is primarily a two-lane roadway with 12-foot driving lanes and four-foot shoulders.
+The roadway is characterized by rolling hills with numerous sharp curves, driveways, and access points that contribute to uneven traffic flow, which increases the potential for high-crash rates.

-MoDOT is in the early stages of designing a new alignment for U.S. Route 63 along the preferred alternative corridor, as identified in the 2009 Environmental Impact Statement (EIS) and reaffirmed in the 2025 EIS re-evaluation.
-The proposed new road would be a four-lane divided highway connected to Westphalia via an interchange.
+The proposed new alignment along the preferred alternative corridor, as identified in the 2009 Environmental Impact Statement (EIS) and reaffirmed in the 2025 EIS re-evaluation, would be a four-lane divided highway connected to Westphalia via an interchange.

 PROJECT PROGRESS